Create an XLSX File in C#

 . - Save the Excel file to the disk.

-1. Download IronXL DLL
+Step 1: Download IronXL DLL

 IronXL provides the simplest approach to creating Excel (.xlsx

 ) files in C# projects.
-Download the DLL or NuGet install and use it free for development.
+Download the DLL or NuGet install and use it for free for development.

 Install-Package IronXL.Excel